zeesouth/PS_SQL/README.md

 - <a href="https://leetcode.com/problems/the-number-of-employees-which-report-to-each-employee/">1731.
 The Number of Employees Which Report to Each Employee</a>
 - <a href="https://leetcode.com/problems/rising-temperature/">197.
 Rising Temperature</a>
 - <a href="https://leetcode.com/problems/sales-analysis-iii/">1084.
 Sales Analysis III</a>
+- <a href="https://leetcode.com/problems/find-users-with-valid-e-mails/">1517.
+Find Users With Valid E-Mails</a>
 </pre>
 </div>
 </details>